ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

 please provide as many details as is possible about the problem that you experienced.

-Students who find, and use the appropriate GitHub issue tracker to correctly document, a mistake in any aspect of this laboratory assignment will receive free laptop stickers and extra credit towards their grade for it.

 ## Assistance

 If you are having trouble completing any part of this project, then please talk with your first reader.
 In particular, if you have questions about your research project, please see your first reader.
-Alternatively, you may ask questions in the Slack channel for this course.
+Alternatively, you may ask questions in the Discord server for this course.